aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-to-image-default-options/_index.md

 import com.aspose.note.SaveFormat;
 ```

-## Step‑by‑Step Guide
+## Step‑by‑step guide

+### How to convert OneNote to PNG using default options?

+Load the source `.one` file, call the `save` method, and specify `SaveFormat.Png`.
+Aspose.Note will automatically determine page size, DPI, and color depth, then write a PNG file for each page.
+The entire operation typically completes in under a second for a 10‑page notebook on a standard development machine.

-### Step 1: Load the OneNote Document
+#### Step 1: load the OneNote document

-Load the source `.one` file into an `Aspose.Note` `Document` object.
-The `LoadOptions` constructor without parameters tells the library to use its default loading behavior.
+`Document` class is Aspose.Note's top‑level object that represents a single OneNote file in memory.
+Use the constructor that accepts a file path together with `LoadOptions` to read the notebook with default settings.

 ```java
 // Load the document into Aspose.Note.